zeebe-io/zeebe-chaos/chaos-days/blog/2024-07-25-Using-flow-control-to-handle-uncontrolled-process-loops/index.md

 Limiting the write rate is a new feature that can be used to prevent building up an excessive exporting backlog.

-In these experiments, we will test situations where endless loops models are deployed in the cluster, which hordes processing, and how to configure the rate limits for writes to bring the cluster back to a balanced/safe state.
+In these experiments we will test what happens with the deployment of endless loops that result in high processing load, and how we can use the new flow control to keep the cluster stable.

 **TL;DR;**

-Enabling the write rate limiting can help mitigate the effects caused by process instances that contain uncontrolled loops by preventing building up an excessive exporting or processing backlog.
+Enabling the write rate limiting can help mitigate the effects caused by process instances that contain uncontrolled loops by preventing building up an excessive exporting backlog.

 ## Mitigating the performance impacts of deployed loops:

-When an uncontrolled loop is accidentally deployed this tends to use of most of the processing resources of the partitions where the instance is running.
+When an uncontrolled loop is accidentally deployed this tends to use of most of the processing resources of the partitions where instances are running.

-This leads not only the partition to start processing at close to max speed but also slows its response to any other incoming requests.
+Such instances completely occupies its partition, starves other instances and results in slow response times.

 Usually, these problems should be addressed before other issues arise, such as full disk due to a large backlog of not exported records (max exporting speed tends to be slower than max processing speed).